Temper (film): Filming

 The regular shooting was planned to commence in April 2014.
 In mid-May 2014, the film's shooting schedules were planned in July 2014.
 On 1 July 2014 it was declared that the film's shoot would be completed in 100 working days.
 Principal photography began on 2 August 2014.
 Madhuurima joined the film's sets on 9 August.
-N. T. Rama Rao Jr. was expected to join the film's sets on 11 August though he joined on 21 August in the Aluminium Factory at Gachibowli in Hyderabad.
-Few comedy scenes were shot on Rama Rao Jr., Vennela Kishore and other supporting cast after a week.
-The film's second schedule was planned from 10 September till the completion of the film's shoot which was postponed to 15 September because of disruption in construction of a large police station set due to rainfall.
+Rama Rao was expected to join the film's sets on 11 August, though he joined on 21 August in the Aluminium Factory at Gachibowli in Hyderabad.
+Few comedy scenes were shot on Rama Rao, Vennela Kishore and other supporting cast after a week.
+The film's second schedule was planned from 10 September till the completion of the film's shoot, which was postponed to 15 September because of disruption in construction of a large police station set due to rainfall.

-After being rumoured that the film might be shelved after the shooting was stopped midway, Bandla Ganesh has clarified that the shooting would continue from 26 September and the shooting resumed in Aluminium Factory at Gachibowli in Hyderabad, and the makers announced that the schedule would continue till the end of the principal photography.
-The makers selected a house in Begumpet to erect a special police station set to shoot few crucial scenes on which ₹2.7 million was invested.
-An item number on Rama Rao Jr. and Nora Fatehi was shot in Hyderabad in early October 2014.
-That song was a fast-paced folk song choreographed by Shekhar which Nora termed a "hyper energetic dance number".
+After being rumoured that the film might be shelved after the shooting was stopped midway, Ganesh had clarified that the shooting would continue from 26 September, and the shooting resumed in Aluminium Factory at Gachibowli in Hyderabad, and the makers announced that the schedule would continue till the end of the principal photography.
+The makers selected a house in Begumpet to erect a special police station set to shoot a few crucial scenes, on which ₹2.7 million was invested.
+An item number on Rama Rao and Nora Fatehi was shot in Hyderabad in early October 2014.
+That song was a fast-paced folk song choreographed by Shekhar, which Nora termed a "hyper energetic dance number".

-25% of the film's shoot was wrapped up by then and the next schedule was planned in Visakhapatnam.
-Later the makers chose Goa to shoot major parts of the film.
-Few scenes on Rama Rao Jr., Aggarwal and some other actors were shot meanwhile.
-The film's Goa schedule was delayed due to the ongoing strike for Non-acceptance of the revised pay hike for the Film Federation Employees.
-The strike was called off later and the filming continued from 25 October at Goa where major part of the film was shot.
+25% of the film's shoot was wrapped up by then, and the next schedule was planned in Visakhapatnam.
+Later, the makers chose Goa to shoot major parts of the film.
+Few scenes on Rama Rao, Aggarwal and some other actors were shot meanwhile.
+The film's Goa schedule was delayed due to the ongoing strike for non-acceptance of the revised pay hike for the Film Federation Employees.
+The strike was called off later, and the filming continued from 25 October at Goa, where major parts of the film were shot.
 The shoot of the interval block was wrapped up by 2 November.
-Few key scenes on Rama Rao Jr., Aggarwal and Prakash Raj were shot later.
-The Goa schedule came to an end on 24 November and the team returned to Hyderabad the next day.
+A few key scenes on Rama Rao, Aggarwal and Prakash Raj were shot later.
+The Goa schedule came to an end on 24 November, and the team returned to Hyderabad the next day.
 The next schedule started at Ramoji Film City from 27 November.
 By then, 80% of the film's shoot was complete.